 The good old scavenger hunt.
 Make it as easy or as hard as you like!
 For the bigger kids, teach them how to use a compass and make it a navigational exercise too (okay, there’s the Outdoor Ed teacher coming through!!!)

 Got some canoes?
 Got a ball?
 Play rounders / baseball on the water!
 Have paddle races.
+If there's a games room play a game of ping pong.
 Play cricket.
 My older students used to love doing this, even if we were trying to get to the next camp down river, and the sun was setting.
 It also teaches them ball skills, team work and paddling skills.

 Hide and Seek, with a twist.
 It was on a Peppa Pig episode where I heard of this game first.
 Set out a defined area, and make sure all kids know where the boundaries are.
 ONE person hides, while the others count.
 As each kid finds the original hider, they hide with them.
 The last person to find them becomes the next hider.
 A lot of fun!